fisik-yum/gocomi/README.md

 - Automatic start date detection (currently the only option for start dates)
 - Duplicate link detection (auto-quit, this might not be very useful for older strips, like calvin and hobbes.)
 - Can save links to a text file, or download images directly

+New in version 2
+- Better interface
+- Allow scrape start date config